the-bos/the-bos.github.io/_posts/2025-06-17-the-3t-framework-for-evals.markdown

 If you're still skeptical, I suggest creating a **meta-eval pipeline** that runs human-annotated examples through your LLM judge, which generates its own set of annotations.
 You can assess the results and iterate on the prompt / config as needed, until you achieve sufficiently high alignment to address your concerns.

-Overall, LLM-as-a-Judge is an increasingly popular, state-of-the-art evaluation paradigm, producing generally robust metrics especially when aggregated, and gives us automated, principled insight into agent performance that would otherwise be difficult to capture.
+Overall, LLM-as-a-Judge is an increasingly popular, state-of-the-art evaluation paradigm.
+It tends to yield robust metrics — especially when scores are aggregated across examples or cross-checked with multiple judges — and provides automated, principled insight into agent performance that would be hard to capture otherwise.

 I'll leave it at that for now.